 Photo by Teresa Rehmann

-Aside from being a road warrior on the Fringe Circuit, my shows have been produced by various theatres across Canada.
-As an improvisor, I was a company member with Loose Moose Theatre, frequently directing for their Kid’s Season.
-As a mask maker, I have supplied masks internationally for theatre troupes, High Schools and Universities.
+I’m a dual-citizen to Canada and the US.
+I grew my career in Canada, writing and touring solo shows regarding social and political issues, and co-creating feminist theatre productions.
+Aside from being a road warrior on the Canadian Fringe Festival Circuit, my shows have been produced by various theatre companies in Alberta.
+As an improvisor, I was a company member with Loose Moose Theatre, frequently directing their Kid’s season.
+As a mask maker, I have supplied masks (Commedia & Emotional) internationally for theatre troupes, High Schools, and Universities.

-As a theatre educator, I have taught at Mount Royal University, Red Deer University, Ambrose University and Rosebud School of the Arts.
+As a theatre educator, I taught at the University of Windsor, Mount Royal University, Red Deer University, Ambrose University, and Rosebud School of the Arts.
+My courses included Drama in Education, Applied Theatre, Theatre for Social Action, Improvisation, Theatre for Young Audiences, Clown, and Movement.
 As well, I have taught numerous workshops for community theatres, High School arts programs, and theatre festivals.

-As an applied theatre practitioner, I have worked extensively as an artist-in-residence, creating original plays with children and youth in educational and community settings.
+As an Applied Theatre practitioner, I have worked extensively as an artist-in residence, creating original plays with children and youth in educational and community settings.
 Highlights include creating physical theatre plays with Trickster Theatre and bringing children’s storybooks to life with Quest Theatre.
-I worked for over a decade simulating real life medical situations with the Medical Skills Centre, University of Calgary.
-In 2017, I was part of national museum tour with Journey of a Lifetime, a performance (both in French and English) representing the stories of Canada’s early immigrants.
-Close to my heart has been attending expeditions as a volunteer clown and workshop leader with the international humanitarian organization, Clowns Without Borders.
+I worked for over a decade simulating real life medical situations with Medical Skills Centre, University of Calgary.
+As a clown, I attended expeditions to South Africa, performing and leading workshops with the international humanitarian organization, Clowns Without Borders.
+I was part of a national museum tour with Journey of a Lifetime, a performance (both in French and English) representing the stories of Canada’s early immigrants.
+I started a chapter of The Shoe Project in southern Ontario, collaborating with Windsor Women Working with Immigrant Woman and performance coaching women in telling their stories of immigration to Canada.
+I also collaborated with Community Living Windsor to create a devised performance with actor-creators with intellectual disabilities.

 TJ Dawe’s testimonial on my work.
 Thank you TJ!